thecodingmachine/magic-query/README.md

 ```

 Concatenating SQL queries is **dangerous** (especially if you forget to protect parameters).
-You can always use parameterized SQL queries, but you will still have to concatenate the filters.
+You can always use parametrized SQL queries, but you will still have to concatenate the filters.

 To avoid concatenating strings, frameworks and libraries have used different strategies.
 Building a full ORM (like
 Doctrine or Propel) is a good idea, but it makes writing complex queries even more complex.
 Other frameworks like